dpadillajs/Gamelogger/README.md

 **Also, feel free to refer to the contents within my repository to see how I:**

-- seperated the responsibilities of each folder using the MVC design pattern
+- seperated the responsibilities within each folder using the MVC design model
 - utilized callback functions

 ### Comments